overtake/telegram/README.md

 ### Setting Up

-1. Checkout repository
+1. Checkout repository.
 1. `git submodule update --init --recursive`
-1. Open with Xcode
+1. Open with Xcode.
-1. Click on `SSignalKit.xcodeproj` and under the "Build Settings" tab, change Base SDK to macOS.
+1. Click on `SSignalKit.xcodeproj` and under the "Build Settings" tab, change "Base SDK" to macOS.
-1. Click on `SSignalKit` target and change `ENABLE_BITCODE` from `YES` to `NO`.
+1. Click on `SSignalKit` target and change "ENABLE_BITCODE" from `YES` to `NO`.

 ### License